GiantVlad/laravel_shop_cart/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

-## It is an E-commerce template on Laravel + Vue.js to easy start your own e-shop.
+## This is a Laravel + Vue.js e-commerce template that will make it easy for you to start your own online store.

 There is the [DEMO](http://uls.northeurope.cloudapp.azure.com/) ULE-shop.